-The workload formula currently used by the NCAOC reflects that an additional 17 full-time positions are needed to fully staff the family court districts.
-This extra staff includes both staff needs that arose from redistricting as well as insufficient staff prior to redistricting in the existing family court counties.
+The workload formula currently used by the NCAOC reflects that an additional 24 full-time positions are needed to fully staff the family court districts (see details in Table 1, above).
+This extra staff includes needs that arose from redistricting, insufficient staff in the original family court counties where populations have swelled, and need in the three new districts that were awarded one court coordinator in 2023 to begin implementing family court principles.
 Having adequate staff to perform both administrator and coordinator duties is critical for maximum performance.

-Lack of Judges / Court Time and Resources
+Lack of Judges, Court Time and Resources